MiguelBarrios/EventTrackerProject/README.md

 # EventTrackerProject

 ## Description
-REST endpoint and front end to performing CRUD operations on a database containing workout information
+Workout log web app with REST endpoint to performing CRUD operations on a database containing workout information and Angular Frontend

 ## REST API Request's